Coder-Gaurav997/Coder-Gaurav997/README.md

 ---

 ### 👤 About Me
-- 🎓 Student passionate about Programming, AI, and Cybersecurity
+- 🎓 Student focused on AI, Cybersecurity, and Programming
 - 🔭 Building projects in AI, LLMs, and Automation
-- 🌱 Learning Machine Learning and advanced programming
-- 💡 Goal: To create impactful solutions in AI and Cybersecurity
+- 💡 Goal: Develop impactful AI-driven solutions

 ---